linux-surface/surface-aggregator-module/README.md

 Linux embedded controller driver for 5th generation (and later) Surface devices required for battery status and more.

-_Note: This module is integrated into https://github.com/linux-surface/linux-surface._
+_Note: These modules are integrated into https://github.com/linux-surface/linux-surface._
 _There is no need to install it separately if you've already installed one of the kernels provided there._
 If you have a Surface Book 2 you might also want to have a look at the [dtx-daemon][dtx-daemon] and the [surface-control][surface-control] utility.